 The curriculum of this course is approved as a master's degree program by GRIPS and BRI.
 The application fee, admission fee and tuition for the Master's Degree Program will be provided by BRI.

 6. Pre-departure Orientation:

-A pre-departure orientation will be held at the respective country's JICA office (or at Japanese Embassy), to provide participants with details on travel to Japan, conditions of the workshop, and other matters.
+A pre-departure orientation will be held at the respective country's JICA office (or the Embassy of Japan), to provide participants with details on travel to Japan, conditions of the course, and other matters.